erikeldridge/erikeldridge.github.com/_posts/2017-12-24-netbook-development.md

 The past couple months' AWS bills are around $1, mostly for EBS (The OS alone is 4GB).

 This whole plan of using a chromebook + cloud really shines wrt dynamic resource changes.
-I've been playing around w Anaconda recently, which is an enormous installation.
-I ran out of storage with the default Cloud9 configuration (8GB)
+I've been playing around with large data sets recently using [Anaconda](https://www.anaconda.com/download/#linux), and ran out of storage with the default Cloud9 configuration (8GB).
+[Upgrading the EBS "volume"](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/console-modify.html) to 16GB was fast and easy (once I found it):

+1. open the EC2 console
+1. stop the EC2 instance created by Cloud9
+1. in the left column, find Elastic Block Store > Volumes
+1. ctrl click on the volume and select modify

 ## Shell